-The AUIRS2336S are high voltage, high speed, power MOSFET and IGBT gate drivers with three high-side and three low-side referenced output channels for 3-phase applications.
-This IC is designed to be used with low-cost bootstrap power supplies.
+The IRS23365DM is a high voltage, high speed, power MOSFET and IGBT gate drivers with three high-side and three lowside referenced output channels for 3-phase applications.
+This IC is designed to be used with low-cost bootstrap power supplies; the bootstrap diode functionality has been integrated into this device to reduce the component count and the PCB size.
 Proprietary HVIC and latch immune CMOS technologies have been implemented in a rugged monolithic structure.
 The floating logic input is compatible with standard CMOS or LSTTL outputs (down to 3.3 V logic).
 A current trip function which terminates all six outputs can be derived from an external current sense resistor.
 Enable functionality is available to terminate all six outputs simultaneously.
-An open-drain FAULT signal is provided to indicate that a fault (e.g., over-current, over-temperature, or undervoltage shutdown event) has occurred.
+An open-drain FAULT signal is provided to indicate that a fault (e.g., over-current, overtemperature, or undervoltage shutdown event) has occurred.
 Fault conditions are cleared automatically after a delay programmed externally via an RC network connected to the RCIN input.
 The output drivers feature a high-pulse current buffer stage designed for minimum driver cross-conduction.
 Shoot-through protection circuitry and a minimum deadtime circuitry have been integrated into this IC.
 Propagation delays are matched to simplify the HVIC's use in high frequency applications.
 The floating channels can be used to drive N-channel power MOSFETs or IGBTs in the high-side configuration, which operate up to 600 V.